guangqian-guo/GleSAM/README.md

 We would like to thank the following repos for their great work:

 - This work uses segmentation models from [Segment-Anything](https://github.com/facebookresearch/segment-anything).
+- This work borrowed some degradation code from [SeeSR](https://github.com/cswry/SeeSR).